-- Move the gear lever to the neutral position and depress the clutch pedal fully and hold it in this position, the starter will then only have to turn the engine. - Turn the ignition key to the starting position \Rightarrow page 161.
+- Move the gear lever to the neutral position and depress the clutch pedal fully and hold it in this position, the starter will then only have to turn the engine. - Turn the ignition key to position \Rightarrow page 161 to start the engine.

-Let go of the ignition key as soon as the engine starts; the starter motor must not be allowed to run on with the engine.
+- Let go of the ignition key as soon as the engine starts; the starter motor must not be allowed to run on with the engine.